Frequently Asked Questions

 The Traditional Knowledge Notice recognizes that there could be cultural rights, protocols, and responsibilities involving traditional knowledge associated with the material.
 For example, a TK Notice can be used in archives to indicate that there is traditional knowledge embedded in collections.
 A TK Notice could also be used in publications that draw on Traditional Knowledge.
 For more, see the question Why does Local Contexts use the term ‘Traditional Knowledge’? above.

 The Biocultural Notice recognizes the rights of Indigenous peoples to define the use of information, collections, data, and digital sequence information generated from the biodiversity and genetic resources associated with their traditional lands, waters, and territories.
-For example, plant specimens in herbariums could use the Biocultural Notice.
+For example, a BC Notice could be used on a plant specimen from Indigenous lands.
 A Biocultural Notice could also be used for soil, water, or biodiversity samples.

 Can the TK and BC Notice be used together?